bkRahul/laravel-instaclone/README.md

 #Features

 1 .
-Built on Laravel 5.8
+Built on Laravel 5.8\
 2 .
-Built on Bootstrap 4
+Built on Bootstrap 4\
 3 .
-Uses Artisan to manage database migration, schema creations, and create/publish page controller templates 4 .
-Dependencies are managed with COMPOSER
+Uses Artisan to manage database migration, schema creations, and create/publish page controller templates\
+4 .
+Dependencies are managed with COMPOSER\
 5 .
-Laravel Scaffolding User Authentication.
+Laravel Scaffolding User Authentication\
 6 .
-Create Posts, Follow and Unfollow People.
+Create Posts, Follow and Unfollow People\
 7 .
-Makes use of Laravel Mix to compile assets.
+Makes use of Laravel Mix to compile assets\
 8 .
-Uses Laravel built in mail services and Mailtrap.
+Uses Laravel built in mail services and Mailtrap\
 9 .
 Cache for posts Variables